lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level0/lennard-jones-fluid.rst

     The simulation is running well, but we would like to visualize the trajectories of the atoms.
 To do so, we need to dump the positions of the atoms in a file at a regular interval.
-Add the following command in the 'visualization' section of PART B:
+Add the following command in the *visualization* section of PART B:

 ..  code-block:: lammps